 Extended Replacement Cost in Homeowners Insurance

 On some home insurance policies, you may see a 25% Extended Replacement Cost listed on your declaration page.
-This extended replacement cost gives you extra coverage for your house if it is destroyed and needs to be rebuilt from the ground up.
-It modifies Coverage A: Dwelling in your home insurance policy.
+This extended replacement cost gives you extra coverage for your house if you exceed your Coverage A: Dwelling limit in your home insurance policy.
 Let's look at an example:

 Your home is completely destroyed in a fire that wipes out the whole neighborhood.